LSM-based Storage Techniques: A Survey: LSM-tree Basics

 \subsection{History of LSM-trees}

-In general, a database storage engine can choose one of two strategies to handle updates, that is, in-place updates and out-of-place updates.
+In general, an index structure can choose one of two strategies to handle updates, that is, in-place updates and out-of-place updates.
 An in-place update structure, such as a \btree, directly overwrites old records to store new updates.
 For example in \reffigure{fig:in-out-place}a, to update the value associated with key k1 from v1 to v4, the index entry (k1, v1) is directly modified to apply this update.
 These structures are often read-optimized since only the most recent version of each record is stored.
 However, this design sacrifices write performance, as updates incur random I/Os.
-Moreover, disk pages can be fragmented by updates and deletes, reducing the storage system's space utilization.
+Moreover, index pages can be fragmented by updates and deletes, thus reducing the space utilization.

-In contrast, an out-of-place update structure, such as an LSM-tree, always stores updates into new locations instead of overwriting old records.
-For example in \reffigure{fig:in-out-place}b, the update (k1, v4) is stored into a new structure instead of updating the old entry (k1, v1) directly.
+In contrast, an out-of-place update structure, such as an LSM-tree, always stores updates into new locations instead of overwriting old entries.
+For example in \reffigure{fig:in-out-place}b, the update (k1, v4) is stored into a new place instead of updating the old entry (k1, v1) directly.
 This design improves write performance since it can exploit sequential I/Os to handle writes.
 It can also simplify the recovery process by not overwriting old data.
 However, the major problem of this design is that read performance is sacrificed since a record may be stored in any of multiple locations.
 Furthermore, these structures generally require a separate data reorganization process to improve storage and query efficiency continuously.

 The idea of sequential, out-of-place updates is not new; it has been successfully applied to database systems since the 1970s.
 Differential files~\cite{diff-files1976}, presented in 1976, were an early example of an out-of-place update structure.
 In this design, all updates are first applied to a \emph{differential file}, which is merged with the \emph{main file} periodically.
 Later, in the 1980s, the Postgres project~\cite{postgres1987} pioneered the idea of log-structured database storage.
 Postgres appended all writes into a sequential log, enabling fast recovery and ``time-travel'' queries.
 It used a background process called the \emph{vacuum cleaner} to continuously garbage-collect obsolete records from the log.
 Similar ideas have been adopted by the file system community to fully utilize disk write bandwidth, such as in the Log-Structured File System (LFS)~\cite{lfs1992}.